UiT The Arctic University of Norway, Faculty of Science and Technology / Department of Mathematics and Statistics

 The position

-The project is an extension to the ongoing RCN funded project “Transforming Ocean surveying by the power of DL and statistical methods” where academia and collaborating private sector partners (Multiconsult, Argeo) aim at improving and refining present AI classification methodology using novel combinations of statistical methods and Deep Learning (DL).
+The project is an extension to the ongoing RNC funded project “Transforming ocean surveying by the power of DL and statistical methods” where academia and collaborating private sector partners (Multiconsult, Argeo) aim at improving and refining present AI classification methodology using novel combinations of statistical methods and Deep Learning (DL).

-The position is for a period of four years.
-The nominal length of the PhD programme is three years.
-The fourth year is distributed as 25 % each year and will consist of teaching and other duties.
+The position is for a period of three years.
 The objective of the position is to complete research training to the level of a doctoral degree.
 Admission to the PhD programme is a prerequisite for employment, and the programme period starts on commencement of the position.

-The workplace is at UiT in Tromsø.
-The position is available for commencement from 01.01.24.
-You must be able to start in the position in Tromsø within a reasonable time, and not later than 6 months after receiving the offer.
+The workplace is at UiT in Tromsø, but the candidate will also spend longer periods at the Norwegian Defense Research Establishment (FFI) to collaborate with participating researchers.
+The position is available for commencement.
+You must be able to start in the position in Tromsø within a reasonable time, within 6 months after receiving the offer.

-The project will have close cooperation with Forsvarets Forskningsinstitutt (FFI) and could include technologies referred to in the Foreign Ministry's export control regulations, and the candidate must be able to obtain a security clearance.
+The project will have close cooperation with FFI and could include technologies referred to in the foreign Ministry's export control regulations, and the candidate must be able to obtain a security clearance.

 The studentship affiliation

-The successful candidates will work at the machine learning group at UiT and will formally be affiliated with the Department of Mathematics and Statistics and collaborate closely with researchers at the Department of Geosciences at UiT.
-The candidate will also interact with researchers in Visual intelligence (a center for research-driven innovation focusing on novel deep learning-based solutions for complex image analysis) and Integreat (a center of excellence focusing on combining statistics, logic, and machine learning to contribute to more knowledgedriven machine learning).
+The successful candidates will work at the machine learning group at UiT and will formally be affiliated with the Department of Mathematics and Statistics and collaborate closely with researchers at Department of Geosciences at UiT.
+The candidate will also interact with researchers in Visual intelligence (a center for research-driven innovation) and Integreat (a center of excellence).

 Field of research and the role of the PhD Fellow

 The preceding techniques should be examined theoretically, but with an emphasis of practical application to data and use cases as dictated by the partnering organizations.
-For this reason, the research will concern a strong focus on practical implementations, which requires insight into:
+For this reason, the research will concern a strong focus on practical implementations, requiring insight into:

 Contact